 The ESG data landscape is rapidly developing and data quality, availability and differing methodologies present industry-wide challenges.
 Further challenges include the lack of corporate disclosure (particularly for issuers outside of the EU) and evolving regulatory requirements.
 Such constraints make it difficult to compare datasets between providers, at the asset and fund level and can often result in very different ESG outcomes.
 For passive products, the Investment Manager is heavily reliant on the data provided by its third-party providers as it does not undertake in-house company research of its own.
-The proportion of estimated ESG Data can vary by data provider, data points and the product.
-However, the use of proxies or estimations by the third-party providers have been clearly disclosed by the Investment Manager.

 Additionally, like other industry participants, adequate information on the Principle Adverse Impact indicators has been challenging.
-To overcome this issue, multiple data providers have been utilised to help achieve a more holistic view from different perspectives.
+To overcome this issue, multiple data providers have been utilized to help achieve a more holistic view from different perspectives.
 Further to this, gaps persist in disclosures of PAI indicators resulting in the use of proxies or estimations by the third-party providers.
 Any such limitations found, or proxies used have been clearly disclosed by the Investment Manager.